YasuMTL/YasuMTL.github.io/_posts/2023-07-26-Git Basic Commands.md

 author: Yasu
 tags: [Git, note to self]
 ---
-While I was struggling to creat this blog, I got familir with 4 basic Git commands below.
+While I was struggling to create this blog, I got familir with 4 basic Git commands below.

 1. git add . : Put all the modified files in the current folder on the stage, meaning that get those files ready to be commited.
 2. git status : See all the files name which were added by the "git add ." command.